Labor shortages are hampering public transportation systems, challenging the recovery of city life

 Coomer says he’d love to retire but keeps working because he is the main income earner in his house.

-Bill Bradley, an official at ATU Local 757, said that operator jobs have grown less desirable in recent decades.
-Many job benefits, like pension payments, retiree medical benefits and apprenticeship programs, were cut back in the austerity following the Great Recession.
+Bill Bradley, an official at ATU Local 757, said operator jobs have grown less desirable in recent decades.
+Many job benefits, such as pension payments, retiree medical benefits and apprenticeship programs, were cut back in the austerity following the Great Recession.

-Meanwhile, wages from many private industries have caught up and often surpassed those offered by TriMet, he said.
-Unpredictable or irregular schedules in a 24/7 transit operation have always been a drawback, he said, but the toxic public sphere has pushed even more away.
+Meanwhile, wages from many private industries have caught up and often surpass those offered by TriMet, he said.
+Unpredictable or irregular schedules in a 24/7 transit operation have always been a drawback, he said, but the toxic public sphere has pushed even more people away.
 So people are jumping ship to go work at delivery companies or take other commercial driving jobs, like log or cement truck driving.

 “I’ve seen management talk about how the next generation, millennials, how they job hop,” he said.
-“Well there’s nothing keeping them at jobs.
+“Well, there’s nothing keeping them at jobs.
 There’s no reason to stay.
 You drop out because that’s how you grow your wages now — there’s no other benefits that come with staying longer.
 It became a self-fulfilling prophecy.”

 In New York, officials from the Metropolitan Transportation Authority, which runs the nation’s largest public transit system, have gotten so desperate for workers that they sent letters to about 700 retired subway operators, offering them $35,000 to come out of work for three months.